davidbaniadam/davidbaniadam.github.io/_posts/2024-08-24-resource-governor.md

 # Introduction

-Resource Governor is an Enterprise-only feature[^1] and can help solve some problems, including performance problems.
+Resource Governor is an Enterprise-only feature[^1] and can help solve some interesting problems, including performance problems.
 Some examples include:
 * Limit the amount of resources maintenance jobs (index maintenance and integrity checks) can use to avoid performance problems for databases that need to be available 24/7.
 * Solving Resource Semaphore waits.
-* Limit the amount of resources a user can use.
+* Limit the amount of resources a user/group can use.
 * Monitoring how many resources different users/departments/apps etc. use.
 * Testing before downsizing a server.